 The smooth infrastructure development and the industry’s low demand for high technology has lowered the entry barrier for any newcomer to this industry.
 The implementation of regional and international free trade also applies in the ASEAN, AANZFTA, European Single Market and APEC markets.
 All WTO member countries have the same opportunity to market their products as long as they have competitiveness and comparative strength.
 The national development of the poultry industry is facing global challenges, particularly with regard the competitiveness of poultry products in terms of quality, Halal certification, as well as supply continuity in accordance with market demand.
 This can lead to increased competition that may result in the reduction of the Company’s market share and revenue.

-In an effort to maintain its reputation in the industry, the Company continues to prioritize product quality, implement production efficiency from upstream to downstream business, and maintain good relationships with customers, including providing technical assistance when needed.
+To maintain its position amid industry competition, the Company continues to prioritise product quality, implement product efficiency from upstream to downstream and develop good relationships with customers, including providing technical support as required.

 The Company also faces a very high risk of chicken price fluctuation.
 For this reason, the Company keeps enhancing its performance and increasing the number of Chicken Slaughterhouses (RPAs).
 The goal is to prevent chcken sales at a low price in the market.
 Chicken meat can also be manufactured into added-value processed products to avoid the risk of loss as well as maintain chicken price.

 Evaluation of Risk Management Implementation

 As the Company develops its Risk Management practices, it regularly and continuously expands and enhances its risk management framework as well as an integrated and comprehensive internal control system which provide early information on any potential risks that may affect the Company’s result.
 This allows the Company to take adequate steps to minimize risks.